cmu-sei/juneberry/docs/vignettes/vignette1/Replicating_a_Classic_Machine_Learning_Result_with_Juneberry.md

 Once you've added the content to your `resnet_simple.py` file, you can then reference the architecture inside a Juneberry model config file.

+### Location of Pre-built Model Architecture File

+As a time-saving convenience, a pre-built model architecture file is available at the following location:

+`docs/vignettes/vignette1/configs/resnet_simple.py`

+If you do not wish to create your own model architecture file from scratch, you can simply move or copy the pre-built file to the target location (juneberry/architectures/pytorch/resnet_simple.py).

 ## Implement the training strategy outlined in a paper with a Juneberry model config.

 To replicate the results from the He et al. paper, you must fully specify how the model was trained.